typelevel/typelevel.github.com/src/colophon.md

 # Colophon

-We build this website with our own tooling!
+We build this website with our own Scala-based tooling!
 It is statically generated with [Laika], a Typelevel project for transforming Markdown into HTML sites and e-books.
 The search bar is powered by [Protosearch], an in-memory search library with advanced querying features.
 Both projects use [Cats] and other Typelevel libraries.

 UI components are provided by the [Bulma] CSS framework and icons by [Font Awesome].
 Mathematical expressions are rendered during the build with [KaTeX] running on [GraalJS].